ericoporto/ags-manual-wiki/Setup.md

 **Sprite cache max size**

 This option limits the maximum amount of memory that the game will use for its sprite cache.
-Sprite cache is used to keep a partition of all the game sprites loaded to the memory, thus reducing loading times between rooms and preventing slowdowns during game play.
+The sprite cache is used to keep a partition of all the game sprites loaded to the memory, thus reducing loading times between rooms and preventing slowdowns during game play.
 Of course, higher values make the game use more memory.
 Usually only